 Newspaper (black and white, no colored paper or colored inks)

 Shells from clams, lobsters, oysters, etc. Rinse and finely crush first,

 it's rich in calcium.

 Wood/fireplace ash - lots of potash, alkaline pH

 Old mulch - wood, cocoa shells, pine bark

 Pine cones and needles - in small amounts, as they are acidic

 Tip: Shred materials before putting them into your composter.
 This

-creates more surface area, and increases the rate of decomposition.
+creates more surface area for bacteria to do its job, and increases the rate

 Green Materials (Nitrogen):